-A diagnosis of hypophosphatasia is based upon identification of characteristic signs and symptoms, a detailed patient history.
-HPP signs are revealed by a thorough clinical evaluation, and a variety of laboratory tests including x-ray studies.
+A diagnosis of HPP is based upon identification of characteristic signs and symptoms, a detailed patient history.
+HPP signs are revealed by a thorough clinical evaluation, and a variety of laboratory tests including routine x-ray and biochemical studies.
 Proper diagnosis of HPP is easy for physicians who are familiar or experienced with this disorder.
-However, most physicians have little or no knowledge of hypophosphatasia.
+However, most physicians have little or no knowledge of HPP.
 Consequently, affected individuals and families may face a frustrating delay in diagnosis.
 Now, mutation analysis of the ALPL gene is available from commercial laboratories to support a diagnosis of HPP.

 Clinical Testing and Workup

 HPP is sometimes first suspected from routine testing of blood that includes assay of alkaline phosphatase (ALP).
 Otherwise, signs and symptoms typically lead to routine testing and the low level of ALP stands out and is recognized.
 Individuals with HPP have reduced serum alkaline phosphatase activity for their age, except for the extremely rare individual with pseudohypophosphatasia who has normal activity levels.
-Identification of deficient alkaline phosphatase activity is consistent with hypophosphatasia, but not conclusive since other conditions can result in this finding.
+Identification of deficient alkaline phosphatase activity is consistent with HPP, but not conclusive since other conditions can result in this finding.
 Additionally, some individuals who are genetic carriers of HPP, but who do not develop any symptoms of the disorder, may also have low blood ALP levels.

-The range of serum ALP activity also varies by age.
+Importantly, the range of serum ALP activity varies by age.
 Healthy children normally have higher ALP levels than healthy adults.
 If the laboratory doing the testing only gives the normal range of ALP activity in adults in its report, a diagnosis of HPP in a child can be missed because the child’s ALP activity will mistakenly be believed to be normal.

-In the most severe cases of hypophosphatasia, specifically the perinatal and infantile forms, x-ray studies can reveal characteristic changes within the bones.
+In the most severe cases of HPP, specifically the perinatal and infantile forms, x-ray studies can reveal diagnostic changes within the bones.
 However, these changes may not be recognized as being associated with HPP, except by radiologists familiar with the disorder.